Alfresco/alfresco-js-api/src/api/content-rest-api/docs/FavoritesApi.md

  **maxItems** | **number**| The maximum number of items to return in the list.
 If not supplied then the default value is 100.
  | [optional] [default to 100]
+ **orderBy** | [**string**](string.md)| A string to control the order of the entities returned in a list.
+You can use the **orderBy** parameter to sort the list by one or more fields.

+Each field has a default sort order, which is normally ascending order.
+Read the API method implementation notes above to check if any fields used in this method have a descending default search order.

+To sort the entities in a specific order, you can use the **ASC** and **DESC** keywords for any field.
+ | [optional]
  **where** | **string**| A string to restrict the returned objects by using a predicate. | [optional] **include** | [**string**](string.md)| Returns additional information about favorites, the following optional fields can be requested:
 * path (note, this only applies to files and folders)
+* properties
  | [optional]
  **fields** | [**string**](string.md)| A list of field names.